A new merchant's guide to shipping and fulfillment options

 - It frees you up to do other things.
 By taking shipping and fulfillment off your plate, you’ll save yourself a ton of time that can be used to grow your business.

 - It smooths out peaks and valleys in order volumes.
-In some cases it’s easy to predict the busy periods (the holidays) and the slow ones (January).
-But other times you get hit with a surge you’re not expecting, and that’s where a third-party service comes in handy.
-They can scale up and down much faster and more easily than you can, and it’s nice to know that even when you aren’t there, someone has your orders in hand.
+In some cases it’s easy to predict the busy periods and the slow ones.
+But you're hit with an unexpected surge in orders, a third-party service comes in handy.
+They can scale up and down much faster and more easily than you can.
+It’s nice to know that even when you aren’t there, someone has your orders in hand.

 - You can take advantage of special discounts.
-Carriers like FedEx and UPS frequently extend discounts to shipping and fulfillment companies that little old you would never have access to on your own.
-Partnership has its perks.
+Carriers like FedEx and UPS frequently extend discounts to shipping and fulfillment companies that you would never have access to on your own.

 Cons of outsourcing